microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/New-MgBetaTenantRelationshipMultiTenantOrganizationTenant.md

 ```

 ### -DisplayName
-Display name of the tenant added to the multi-tenant organization.
+Display name of the tenant added to the multitenant organization.

 ```yaml
 Type: System.String